 As we ascended to higher altitude, we felt the pressure weighing on chest but the traveler within us inspired us to keep moving.
 We took short breaks in between to catch upon our breath but would end up filming the location.
 The most exciting one was while crossing a glacier.

-The first two kilometers of uneven path, slippery in few places, has a glacier, rivers and temporary bridges on the way; enough to stun you and give you plenty of photo opportunities.
+The first two kilometres of uneven path, slippery in few places, has a glacier, rivers and temporary bridges; enough to stun you and give you plenty of photo opportunities.

 The velvety stretch of flowers and the mesmerizing view brought me to tears.
 Imbibing the peace, I sat down to meditate.
 VOF inspired me settle there and teach yoga for a living.

 Well, this landmark stone, for some is the end of the trek while for some it is an urge to explore further.
-The path of eight kilometers ahead leads to the grave of Miss Leggy.
+Further, the path of eight kilometres leads to the grave of Miss Leggy.
 With less time in hand, we had to give the grave a miss.
 Embracing every bit of nature, we headed back, with fresh air in lungs and memories in heart.